-Limb-girdle muscular dystrophy (LGMD) is a term used to identify a group of inherited neuromuscular diseases that cause progressive weakness and wasting in "girdle muscles" - those in the pelvic area and shoulders - and eventually the upper arms and thighs.
-There are more than 30 subtypes of LGMD, each caused by a unique gene mutation with its own distinct symptoms, progression, morbidity and disease management approaches.2
+Limb-girdle muscular dystrophy (LGMD) is a term used to identify a group of inherited neuromuscular diseases that cause progressive weakness and wasting in "girdle muscles" - those in the pelvic area and shoulders - and eventually the upper arms and thighs.1 There are more than 30 subtypes of LGMD, each caused by a mutation or mutations in a unique gene and each with its own distinct symptoms, progression, morbidity and disease management approaches.2

 - LGMD is caused by a broad range of mutations in the genes that encode for specific proteins that control muscle function, regulation and repair.
 These genetic diseases may appear at any age in both males and females.1-4 - Approximate global prevalence of all LGMDs is 1.63 per 100,000 people.3 - Initial symptoms may be mild but generally worsen over time.
-Significant disabilities include changes in posture and gait, abnormal appearance of the shoulders, back and arms, and overgrown calf muscles (hypertrophy).2 - Cardiac and respiratory involvement is common, patients may experience weakening of the heart muscle (cardiomyopathy) and severe breathing difficulties, and may require a ventilator for breathing support.
-In some subtypes of the disease severe cardiac complications can be fatal in some cases and may precede muscle weakness.2
+Signs of LGMD include changes in posture and gait, abnormal appearance of the shoulders, back and arms, and overgrown calf muscles (hypertrophy).2 - Cardiac and respiratory involvement is common.
+Patients may experience weakening of the heart muscle (cardiomyopathy) and severe breathing difficulties, and some require a ventilator for breathing support.
+In some subtypes of the disease, severe cardiac complications may precede muscle weakness and be fatal in some cases.